Recognizability for sequences of morphisms: Bratteli-Vershik representations

 A~Bratteli diagram $B=(V,E) $ is called \emph{ordered} if a linear order ``$>$" is defined on every set $r^{-1}(v)$, $v\in \bigcup_{n\ge 1} V_n$.
 We use ~$\omega$ to denote the corresponding partial order on~$E$ and write $(B,\omega)$ when we consider $B$ with the ordering~$\omega$.
 For example, Figure~\ref{Bratteli_pic} contains the first three levels of a Bratteli diagram with incidence matrices $F_0$ and~$F_1$, and where $r^{-1}(v)$ is linearly ordered.

+Let $m<n$ and let $(e_m,\dots,e_{n-1}) $ be a finite path in $B$.
+Its \emph{range} is $r(e_{n-1})$.
 An order~$\omega$ on~$B$ defines the \emph{lexicographic} ordering on the set of finite paths between vertices of levels $V_m$ and~$V_n$ with a common range: $(e_m,\dots,e_{n-1}) > (e'_m,\dots,e'_{n-1})$ if and only if there is $i$ with $m \le i < n$, $e_j=f_j$ for $i<j< n$ and $e_i> f_i$.
 Thus, given an order~$\omega$, any two finite paths with a common range are comparable with respect to the lexicographic ordering generated by~$\omega$.
-If two infinite paths are \emph{tail equivalent}, that is, agree from the vertex $v\in V_n$ onwards, then we can compare them by comparing their initial segments up to level~$n$.
+If two infinite paths $(e_n)$ and $(e'_n)$ are \emph{tail equivalent}, that is there exists $N$ such that $e_n=e'_n$ for $n\geq N$, then we can compare them by comparing their initial segments up to level~$N$.
 Thus $\omega$ defines a partial order on~$X_B$, where two infinite paths are comparable if and only if they are tail equivalent.

 We shall always assume that our Bratteli diagram~$B$ is \emph{aperiodic} with respect to the tail equivalence relation, that is, no tail equivalence class is finite.
 Analogously to our earlier definition for directive sequences, we shall say that $B$ is \emph{everywhere growing} if $\lim_{n\to\infty} \min_{v\in V_n} |E(v_0, v)|= \infty$.
 Everywhere growing Bratteli diagrams are aperiodic.